egoldshm/Formula-One-drivers-backend-application/readme.md

-# Formula One drivers backend application </h1>
+# Formula One driver backend application </h1>

- > I chose SQL because of relational data, and the type of queries that required are classic to SQL
+ > I chose SQL because the data is relational, and the type of queries that are required are classic to SQL

 ## Installation and Usage